James-P-D/Hangman/README.md

 ## Introduction

-Hangman is a single player game whereby the player has to guess the letters of a word.
+[Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) is a game whereby the player has to guess the letters of a word.
 Each time the player fails to guess a letter correctly, a section of gallows is constructed, until the user either correctly guesses the word, or the gallows are complete and the player is dead.

 ## Technical Details

 This program was written in [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) purely since it's a language that I've vaguely heard of, and wanted to investigate.

 To run the script, you will need to download the interpreter from [Viktors Berstis' website](http://berstis.com/s4ref/snobol4.htm) and then install [DOSBOX](https://sourceforge.net/projects/dosbox/files/latest/download).

 From DOSBOX you will first need to mount the folder containing your SNOBOL code: